Requirements for Flight Preparation

 General Requirements

-- For the purposes of determining the need for a safety inspection of aircraft, any of the following incidents shall be immediately reported to the supervising instructor:
+For the purpose of safe flight operations, including the possible need for a safety inspection of aircraft, any of the following incidents shall be immediately reported to the supervising instructor:

 - abnormally hard landings, nose-wheel landings, or landings involving tail strikes or excessive side-loading on the landing gear;